alangunning/doc-ai-analysis-starter/README.md

 3. **Configure**

    Copy `.env.example` to `.env` and adjust variables as needed.
-Environment variables from the runtime override values in the file and command-line flags override both.
-Use `doc-ai config set VAR=VALUE` to update the `.env` file from the CLI and `doc-ai config show` to display current settings.
+Environment variables from the runtime override values in the file, the project `.env` overrides the global configuration file (usually `~/.config/doc_ai/config.json`), and command-line flags override everything.
+   Use `doc-ai config set VAR=VALUE` to update the `.env` file from the CLI, `doc-ai config toggle KEY` to flip common booleans, and `doc-ai config show` to display current settings.
 The CLI creates or updates the file with `0600` permissions for security.
 See the [Configuration guide](https://github.com/alangunning/doc-ai-analysis-starter/blob/main/docs/content/guides/configuration.md) for details on workflow toggles and model settings.